AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Fully Responsive Design` – Adapts seamlessly across all devices and screen sizes.
 - `Command Palette` – A **Ctrl/Cmd+K** launcher for jumping to any section, toggling the theme, or opening a profile link.
 - `Interactive Terminal` – A retro terminal Easter egg with real, typed commands (`whoami`, `projects`, `neofetch`, and more).
+- `Projects Section` – A dedicated showcase (moved out of the résumé) with per-project icon, description, tech tags, and repo/demo links.
+- `Global Like Counter` – A live, shared like total in the corner, backed by **Firebase Realtime Database**, that ticks up as other visitors like — with optimistic updates and batched writes.
+- `Public Guestbook` – A signed public wall on the same Realtime Database, with a capped scrollable list, a per-browser rate limit, and a honeypot.
+- `Animated Signature` – A hand signature inlined as SVG in the footer, written on with a stroke sweep on scroll-in, tinted with the brand colour.
+- `Résumé Menu` – One navbar control with a View / Download dropdown, mirrored in the command palette and terminal.
+- `Easter Eggs` – The **Konami code** (`↑ ↑ ↓ ↓ ← → ← → B A`) fires a confetti drop and toast; a styled **console greeting** prints for anyone who opens DevTools.
 - `Interactive Background` – **Animated tsParticles** background to create a modern, immersive look.
 - `3D Rotatable Cube` – A **Three.js / react-three-fiber** Rubik's Cube in the hero, draggable in any direction and auto-rotating while in view.
 - `Micro-interactions` – A cursor glow with a spark burst on click, magnetic hover on buttons/social icons, and a multi-shell confetti celebration when a contact message sends successfully.
 - `Dynamic Content` – Updates with **Framer Motion** transitions and motion effects as users scroll.
 - `UI/UX Design` – Followed the best practices of **UI/UX design** for a user-friendly experience.
-- `Testimonials & Live GitHub Stats` – Recommender testimonials and animated, live-fetched GitHub stats (stars, repos, commits, PRs) plus a live contribution heatmap and streak counter.
+- `Testimonials & Live GitHub Stats` – Recommender testimonials and animated GitHub stats — stars, repos, and commit count fetched live from the GitHub API (commits via the commit-search endpoint), Django PRs curated — plus a live contribution heatmap and streak counter.
 - `Rotating Quotes` – Display of rotating programming quotes with **manual** and **auto-change** options.
 - `Custom Scrollbar` – Unique design for better aesthetics and usability.
 - `Scroll-to-Top Button` – **Smooth scrolling** and **navigation** back to the top.